kelvinlawson/pykaraoke/README.txt

    folder containing pycdg.py and the rest of the PyKaraoke files.

 The CDG player should then work properly.

 ---------------------------------------------------------------------------

+CHANGELOG (v0.4)

-CHANGELOG (v0.4, patch submitted by William Ferrell):
+Changes in v0.4 (All modifications submitted by William Ferrell):

-- Change order of import statements so local versions of pygame, Numeric can be picked up if present.
-- Check for all mixed-case cases of matching audio files (mp3, ogg)
-- Misc. tab/spacing fixes in "constant" definitions
-- Use optparse to support additional command-line options (optparse is included in Python 2.3 and newer, on all standard Python-supporting platforms); run "pycdg.py --help" to see a full list of supported options
+* Use optparse to support additional command-line options (optparse is included in Python 2.3 and newer, on all standard Python-supporting platforms); run "pycdg.py --help" to see a full list of supported options.
-- Permit user to specify window's starting X and Y positions
+* Permit user to specify window's starting X and Y positions
-- Permit user to specify window's starting X and Y sizes
+* Permit user to specify window's starting X and Y sizes
-- Permit user to start the player in fullscreen mode
+* Permit user to start the player in fullscreen mode
-- Permit user to specify FPS on command line, defaults to 60
+* Permit user to specify FPS on command line, defaults to 60
-- Pass cdgPlayer.__init__() an "options" object now instead of a filename;
+* Pass cdgPlayer.__init__() an "options" object now instead of a filename;
   contains size_x, size_y, pos_x, pos_y, fullscreen, cdgFileName
-- cdgPlayer.run(): it's pedantic, but use self.Close() instead of setting self.State manually
+* cdgPlayer.run(): it's pedantic, but use self.Close() instead of setting self.State manually
-- Add key binding "q" to exit ([ESC] still works)
+* Add key binding "q" to exit ([ESC] still works)
-- Hide the mouse cursor (both in fullscreen and in windowed mode)
+* Hide the mouse cursor (both in fullscreen and in windowed mode)
-- Fix "Frames Per Second" so it's honored (previously it was ignored because curr_pos wasn't always updated as often as needed)
+* Fix "Frames Per Second" so it's honored (previously it was ignored because curr_pos wasn't always updated as often as needed)

-CHANGELOG (v0.3.1)
+* Change order of import statements so local versions of pygame, Numeric can be picked up if present.
+* Check for all mixed-case cases of matching audio files (mp3, ogg)
+* Misc. tab/spacing fixes in "constant" definitions

+Changes in v0.3.1:

 * Added full-screen player mode (CDG and MPG)
 * Supports the latest WxPython (v2.6)
 * Improved CPU usage
 * Displays ZIP filename together with the internal song filename

-Changes since v0.3:
+Changes in v0.3:

  * Added MIDI/KAR file support
  * CDG player now uses psyco for faster playback on low-end machines